ToucanToco/weaverbird/docs/_docs/user-interface/rollup.md

 - `Columns to aggregate`: Here you must specify one or more columns to aggregate, with the corresponding aggregation function to be applied.
-You can add a columnn to aggregate by clicking on the button `Add aggregation`.
+You can add a column to aggregate by clicking on the button `Add aggregation`.

-  - `Column`: the columnn to be aggregated.
+  - `Columns`: the columns to be aggregated (you can apply the same aggregation function to several columns at once)

   - `Function` the aggregation function to be applied (sum, average, count, min or max).